 A healthcare administrator is focused on the day-to-day operations of hospitals, clinics, medical offices and other types of healthcare organizations.
 While the duties of healthcare administrators vary depending on specific job title, general responsibilities can include:

 Recruiting, training and supervising staff members

 Keeping and organizing facility records

 Communicating with members of medical staff and department heads

 As a healthcare administrator, you’re often managing multiple tasks at once, which requires you to be detail-oriented and a good multitasker.
 Other important skills to have include problem solving, budgeting, goal development, organization and communication.

 What jobs are available in healthcare administration?

-Healthcare is a growing field, with the Bureau of Labor Statistics (BLS) projecting employment of medical secretaries to grow by 16%1 from 2018 to 2028.
+Healthcare is a growing field, with the Bureau of Labor Statistics (BLS) projecting employment of medical secretaries to grow by 11%1 from 2020-2030.
 The BLS also reports that the median annual wage for medical and health services managers is $35,7602.
 However, the salary and employment outlook for healthcare administration varies by career and prior experience.